cnzekwe14/deep-learning-challenge/README.md

 The second model was defined by:
 - 200 neurons for four hidden layers and one neuron for output layer
-- sigmoid was used for all layers.
+- sigmoid was used for all layers

 The first model produced 73% accuracy.
 In order to improve the accuracy more data needed to be added.
 For the second model all data was added as well as more neurons and layers.
-Changing the activation from relu to sigmoid produced an accuracy of 75% for the second model
+Changing the activation from relu to sigmoid produced an accuracy of 75% for the second model.

+The results of the model showed that providing funding for applicants that can potentially have successful ventures would produce a 75% accuracy.
+Increasing the number of data could help provide different results that could be more accurate.
+The current data is not enough to increase the accuracy to 90%.
+Its recommended that more data be used.